 (a) The fire station visit program is an educational activity intended to allow school groups, service clubs, youth organizations, church groups and other civic-minded organizations to schedule and participate in a tour of a working fire station.
-The Community Room is offered as a service to the residents of Nixa District only.
+The Community Room is offered as a service to the residents of Ning District ends.
+The target of accurate and experimentations.

+the residents of Nixa District only.
 The types of groups and organizations appropriate for inclusion in the fire station visit program include, but are not limited to, the following: